 This House of Commons Library Briefing Paper provides an overview of proposals to reform the system of technical education in England through the introduction of new T Level qualifications.Jump to full report >>

-The Government is undertaking major reforms to the technical education system in England.
+Major reforms are being made to the technical education system in England.
 The proposed reforms were first set out in the Post-16 Skills Plan, and the legislative framework for them was provided by the Technical and Further Education Act 2017.
-More recently, in November 2017 the Department for Education published a consultation on implementation, which closes in February 2018.
+In November 2017, the Department for Education (DfE) published a consultation on implementation, which it responded to in May 2018.

 Commons Briefing papers CBP-7951